nanlabs/devops-reference/examples/shell-scripting/easy-options/README.md

 # EasyOptions

 EasyOptions allows you to write the help text for your program _only once_, and have the described options _automatically parsed_ from command line into easily readable variables, _without complicated API_.
-EasyOptions was developed after discontentment with the existing solutions for option parsing in Bash and Ruby.
+EasyOptions was developed after discontentment with the existing solutions for option parsing in Bash.
 It was conceived with the following guidelines in mind:

 - Avoid duplication of source code documentation, help text and options specification.
 - Have the option values parsed into easily readable variables.